 Bachelor of Science, Environmental Health.
-Bachelor of Applied Science, Environment
+Bachelor of Applied Science, Environment, MAICD

-Michael Dart is currently the Head of Media, PR and Stakeholder Engagement for Ergon Energy.
+Michael Dart is currently the Head of Customer, Media, Marketing, Brand, PR and Stakeholder Engagement for Energy Queensland, including Ergon and Energex.
 He has executive management, stakeholder relations, policy development and communications experience reaching over 20 years.
-He has worked for a major utility, State and Local Governments and as a consultant.
+He has worked for major utilities, State and Local Governments and the private sector.

 Michael is a policy and communications specialist, having spent more than a decade as Chief of Staff to various State Government Ministers and consultant to the public and private sectors.

 Michael also has a wide range of volunteer experience including as a Director of the Queensland Branch of Environmental Health Australia, digital, advertising and voice over roles with Bundaberg Region Rising and support for advertising products for the Wide Bay Burnett Regional Organisation of Councils.

 Michael has professional acting experience and has also performed in a range of theatre productions including the role of Che Guevara in “Evita” at the Playhouse Theatre.

 SHELLEY PISANI – DIRECTOR, ARTISTIC DIRECTOR/OPERATIONS OFFICER